George-Tsiamasiotis/gcmotion/docs/source/reference/frequency_analysis.rst

 4. We calculate the bounding box of the orbit (e.g. the smallest rectangle fully containing the orbit who's sides are parallel to the x and y axes).

 5. We classify the orbit as trapped or passing.
-This is immediately calculating by checking whether the bounding box touches both left and right walls (passing) or not (trapped).
+This is immediately calculated by checking whether the bounding box touches both left and right walls (passing) or not (trapped).

-    - If the orbit is passing, we further classify it as co- or cu-passing.
-For this we use the approximation that if rho>0 on all vertices then the orbit is co-passing, else co-passing.
+If the orbit is passing, we further classify it as co- or cu-passing.
+For this we use the approximation that if rho>0 on all vertices then the orbit is co-passing, else cu-passing.

 5. We validate the orbit, by checking 2 things:

     - The orbit is fully contained within the contour limits and doesn't get cutoff.
-This is True if its bounding box does not touch any of the contour walls.
+This is True if its bounding box does not touch any of the upper or lower contour walls.

     - The orbit is not cutoff-trapped, e.g. a trapped orbit that gets cut off by the left and right contour walls.
 The orbit is cutoff-trapped if its